Advait-Shrivastava/ssd_lab_activity_2/README.md

 q2.sh

-To run script 2, do bash q2.sh filename
+To run script 2, do bash q2.sh